1982: The Clash Implode in Bangkok (And That Combat Rock Album Cover).

 Then the monks started coming to the hospital to have showers, loads of them queuing up to get in the shower.
 We had a nice couple of weeks’ holiday in Thailand and then went home…

-The area surrounding the Petchaburi Road and the railway line, shown on the cover photo in 1982, now looks like this (and in fact is even more built up, as I took this a couple of years ago).
+The area surrounding the Petchaburi Road and the railway line, shown on the cover photo in 1982, now looks like the below photo (and in fact is even more built up, as I took this a couple of years ago).

 And to finish off, You Tube links to two of my favourite tracks from Combat Rock: